Trent Boult: Bowling and fielding style

-Boult is a left-arm fast medium swing bowler who makes up for his relative lack of height with deceptive pace and the ability to swing the ball both ways.
-Boult's primary weapon is the inswinger to the right-hander.
-Perhaps unsurprisingly, his childhood cricketing hero was Wasim Akram.
-In 2013, in a radio interview, former New Zealand captain Jeremy Coney rated Boult as New Zealand's best bowling discovery since Shane Bond.
-He is also known to haul in one-handed catches with either hand, both in Basin Reserve.
+Boult is a left-arm fast-medium swing bowler who makes up for his relative lack of height with deceptive pace of approximately 140 km/h and ability to swing the ball both ways with different variations.
+Boult's primary weapon is an inswinger to a right-handed batsman.
+Unsurprisingly, his childhood cricketing hero is Wasim Akram.
+In 2013, in a radio interview, the former New Zealand captain Jeremy Coney rated Boult as New Zealand's best bowling discovery since Shane Bond.
+He is also known to haul in one-handed catches with either hand.
 In 2014, he became the 4th test bowler since Richard Hadlee, Chris Martin and Iain O'Brien to claim 30+ wickets in consecutive years.
 He has developed a good opening bowling partnership with Tim Southee, having taken 46% of all wickets between them since 2013, especially since the retirement of Martin.
 In Tests, they are ably complemented by Neil Wagner's short left-arm seam deliveries.
 In August 2019, in the series against Sri Lanka, Boult became the third bowler for New Zealand to take 250 wickets in Test cricket.